i10416/prettytable-native/README.md

 # Write a Simple CLI Application with Scala Native
-This repository shows a simple example of writing a standalone CLI application with scala-native.
+This repository shows a simple example of writing a standalone CLI application with scala JVM and Scala Native.

 Compared to using GraalVM Native Image, there is few gotcha in writing and building scala-native application!

 ## Goal
 Our goal is to write a toy application which pretty-prints a csv or json file in your terminal.